 Food trucks are big business these days: since this unique business model took off in 2008, these miniature mobile restaurants have exploded into a billion dollar industry that continues to grow by leaps and bounds.
 Food trucks require entrepreneurship in step with the modern age, often powered by word of mouth on social media.

 Like any startup, there’s no easy path to success.
 However, there are five stages that any planning process must include.
-Let’s start from the bottom up:
+Let’s learn how to start a food truck business from the bottom up:

 1. Start with the Menu